Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 |short[]   |[S                      |
 |byte[]    |[B                      |
 |boolean[] |[Z                      |
-1. At the time of array creation, compulsory we should specify the size.
+1. At the *time of array creation*, *compulsory we should specify the size*.
 Otherwise, we will get compile time error.
 ```java
 public class Temp {
     public static void main(String[] args) {